- What is LVC?

 How is faith and spirituality lived out?

 LVC is open to people from all spiritual journeys.
-About one-half to two-thirds of volunteers come from Lutheran backgrounds.
+About one-third of volunteers come from Lutheran backgrounds.
 Some may not identify with a particular faith or denomination.
 Some may be outwardly disciplined in their religious practices while others may not.

 LVC requires that volunteers be open to exploring and experiencing faith and spirituality with others.
 Volunteers are expected to share in a faith/spiritual centered activity with one another at least once a month and be willing to participate in worship services at orientation and retreats.
 Volunteers are encouraged to seek outside spiritual communities as well.